learndataa/exercises/README.md

 This is a work in progress. <br>

 #### Description:
-Exercise for the videos posted on the YouTube channel 'learndataa' are posted here.
-The exercise was created using Jupyter Notebook running Python 3.7.
+Exercises for the videos posted on the YouTube channel 'learndataa' are posted here.
+The exercises were created using Jupyter Notebook running Python 3.7.
 Hope you enjoy the exercises.
 Thank you for your time.

 #### Instructions to download the exercise Jupyter Notebook (.ipynb) file:
 * Click on the file name (for example: p3_exercise_basic_data_types.ipynb)